 generally vote against proposals to change the size of the board solely as a cost-cutting measure.
 Vote case-by-case on proposals that seek to change the size or range of the board.
 Vote against proposals that give management the ability to alter the size of the board without shareholder approval.
 Establish/Amend Nominee Qualifications Vote case-by-case on proposals that establish or amend director qualifications.
 Votes should be based on how reasonable the criteria are and to what degree they may preclude dissident nominees from joining the board.
 Term Limits Vote against management proposals to limit the tenure of outside directors through term limits.
 However, scrutinize boards where the average tenure of all directors exceeds 15 years for independence from management and for sufficient turnover to ensure that new perspectives are being added to the board.
 Age Limits Vote against management proposal to limit the tenure of outside directors through mandatory retirement ages.
-Board-Related Shareholder Proposals/Initia atives Proxy Contests- Voting for Director Nominees in Contested Elections Vote case-by-case on the election of directors in contested elections, considering the following factors: - Long-term financial performance of the target company relative to its industry; - Management's track record; - Background to the proxy contest; - Qualifications of the director nominees (both slates); Strategic plan of dissident slate and quality of critique against management; Likelihood that the proposed goals and objectives can be achieved (both slates); Stock ownership positions; Impact on stakeholders, such as job loss, community lending, equal opportunity, and impact on environment against management; - Likelihood that the proposed goals and objectives can be achieved (both slates); - Stock ownership positions; - Impact on stakeholders, such as job loss, community
+Board-Related Shareholder Proposals/Initiat ives Proxy Contests- Voting for Director Nominees in Contested Elections Vote case-by-case on the election of directors in contested elections, considering the following factors: Long-term financial performance of the target company relative to its industry; Management's track record; Background to the proxy contest; Qualifications of the director nominees (both slates); Strategic plan of dissident slate and quality of critique against management; Likelihood that the proposed goals and objectives can be achieved (both slates); Stock ownership positions; Impact on stakeholders, such as job loss, community lending, equal opportunity, and impact on environment In the case of candidates nominated pursuant to proxy access, vote case-by-case considering any applicable factors listed above or additional factors which may be relevant, including those that are specific to the company, to the nominee(s) and/or to the nature of the election (such as whether or not there are more candidates than board seats).